-3. Low-Priced Plans Have Limited Capabilities
+2. Low-Priced Plans Have Limited Capabilities

-That’s a big drawback relative to budget-friendly filing services such as FreeTaxUSA, whose free plan supports most major forms and schedules.
+That’s a big drawback relative to budget-friendly filing services like FreeTaxUSA, whose free plan supports most major forms and schedules.

-4. Odd Default Selections for Bulleted Questions
+3. Odd Default Selections for Bulleted Questions

-For instance, when I indicated that I was married, the next set of questions asked whether I lived with my spouse at the end of the tax year and whether we had lived apart for more than six months during the tax year, and so on.
-The default choices for these questions were “No” and “Yes,” respectively.
+For instance, when I indicated that I was married, the next set of questions asked whether I lived with my spouse at the end of the tax year and whether we had lived apart for more than six months during the tax year.
+The default choices for these questions were no and yes, respectively.

-5. Super-Short Timeout Fuse
+4. Super-Short Timeout Fuse

-Liberty Online’s 10-minute timeout fuse is among the shortest of any tax prep software program I’ve ever used.
-At several points during the prep process, I walked away from the computer for a short break and returned to find my account logged out.
+In my experience, Liberty Online’s timeout fuse is among the shortest of any tax prep software program on the market.
+At several points during the filing process, I walked away from the computer for a short break and returned to find my account logged out.

 Worse, certain account activities, such as maneuvering through help content, don’t reset the timeout clock.
 That means you can be logged out of your account while actively using it.